Kurzgesagt

 Kurzgesagt (/ˌkʊərtsgəˈzɑːkt/, /ˈkʊərtsgəˌzɑːkt/; German for "In a nutshell", "in short", or literally "shortly said"; /de/) is a German animation and design studio founded by Philipp Dettmer.
-The studio is best known for its YouTube channel, which focuses on minimalistic animated educational content using a flat and 3D design style.
+The studio is best known for its YouTube channel, which is well known for its animated educational content using minimalistic, flat and in some cases with 3D graphics.
 It discusses scientific, technological, political, philosophical, and psychological subjects.

 Narrated in English by Steve Taylor, many videos are also available through other language-specific channels, such as in German through the channel Dinge Erklärt – Kurzgesagt, and in Spanish through En Pocas Palabras – Kurzgesagt.
 Some of their videos are also available in French, Hindi, Arabic, Brazilian Portuguese, Japanese and Korean.

-As of November 2025, with over 24 million subscribers and more than 310 videos (including shorts), the studio's original English language channel was the world's 266th most subscribed channel.
+As of June 2026, with over 25 million subscribers and more than 350 videos (including shorts), the studio's original English-language channel was the world's 270th most subscribed channel.

 History

 Patrizia Mosca, Chief operating officer at Kurzgesagt, speaks at the Internet Days in Stockholm, 2018.

 The Kurzgesagt YouTube channel was created on 10 July 2013 (with their first video coming out on 12 July 2013), shortly after the founder, Philipp Dettmer, graduated from Munich University of Applied Sciences.
 The first video, which explained evolution, was published two days later with the voice of Steve Taylor, who has remained the channel's commentator.
 In ten years the channel evolved from a passion project worked on during Dettmer's free time to a design studio with about seventy on the team.
 In 2015, Kurzgesagt was commissioned to create a video on the end of disease by the Bill and Melinda Gates Foundation.

 A video about the COVID-19 pandemic, called The Coronavirus Explained & What You Should Do and released in March 2020, was posted on all three of their channels.
 It shared how the human body responds to COVID-19 and how effective the measures are in evading SARS-CoV-2.
 The English version has over 89 million views, making it the most viewed video on the channel.
 A study published in Visual Resources said that the video "is an example of an aesthetically compelling explanation of the biological processes of a Covid infection," and it "includes fantastical depictions that convey the message in a more comprehensible straightforward manner."

 Kurzgesagt has received several awards.
 In 2019, Kurzgesagt became the first German channel to surpass 10 million subscribers on YouTube.
 In December 2020, fellow YouTuber Marques Brownlee honoured Kurzgesagt, with his "Streamys Creator Honor" award in the 10th Streamy Awards.

+In February 2026, Kurzgesagt created a second channel called Nightshift - Kurzgesagt After Dark, which focuses on the "weird, beautiful, and sometimes unsettling side of history".